0/DipoleChain.jl/README.md

 ## Examples

+To run the following examples, you should set the project (e.g. using `--project` or `JULIA_PROJECT`) to a Julia project that has the prerequisites installed.

 * `julia examples/diagonalization.jl --help`
 * `julia --color=yes examples/diagonalization.jl -R 1.23 -N 4 --l-max 3 --A-start 2 --A-size 1`